 The event is named after Kuaotunu, an enchanting community on the wild eastern coastline of the Coromandel Peninsula.
 In Maori, the name Kuaotunu means “to inspire fear in young animals” !
 The 2 represents the almost 200km that the ride will cover.
 By coincidence K2 is the 2nd highest, and probably the most difficult to climb, mountain in the World.

-Finally every 4 years we run the K4, its just been so the next one will be in 2022.
+Every 4 years we run the K4, its just been so the next one will be in 2022.
 This is two laps of the main event and starts on the Friday evening.

 At 2,300 metres of screaming descent, the Mito Q K2 is possibly the toughest one day cycle challenge in the Southern Hemisphere.
 It is also one of the most scenic and varied with the route travelling through sub tropical forest, pacific coastlines, rural farmland and the Pohutukawa coastline of the Hauraki Gulf.